-As both public and private investments in adaptation and resilience increase, locally led adaptation (LLA) may help ensure that investments meet local priorities and needs.
-LLA requires finance and decision-making processes that:
+As both public and private investments in adaptation and resilience increase, locally led adaptation may help ensure that investments meet local priorities and needs.
+Locally led adaptation is a core principle of USAID’s Climate Strategy, and requires finance and decision-making processes that:

 - Prioritize local actors who are often best placed to identify adaptation solutions

 - Support transparency, accountability and equitable resource mobilization

 More About Climate Finance

 23 May 2022 - World Bank Disaster Risk Financing and Insurance Program, Financial Protection Forum

 Understand the difficult trade-offs governments make following disaster, gaining key insights into a range of innovative disaster risk finance (DRF) projects across the globe.